Wellcome Data Prizes

 We have partnered with Social Finance to deliver the first data prize, working with Wellcome’s data for science and health and mental health teams.
 We’ve chosen this partner because they bring expertise in health and social care, data and digital technology, and involving children and young people.

 We will use data related to mental health to understand which ‘active ingredients’ prevent, treat, or help manage ongoing anxiety and depression in young people (aged 14-24).
 We will prioritise datasets that could be used in new ways to offer insights into the social and environmental context of mental health.

 This includes data sources created both inside and outside of academia, like data on medication use, access to green space, financial situation, cognitive processes, genetics and personal relationships.

 2. Build a multidisciplinary mental health data community

+Young people’s priorities will be at the heart of the data prize’s scope and design.
 We want to demonstrate how people with mental health research backgrounds, data expertise and lived experience can work together.
 We will involve people with lived experience because we value their important (and often missing) insight on mental health research priorities.
-Young people’s priorities will be at the heart of the data prize’s scope and design, as well as during the co-creation of digital tools.

 3. Create trustworthy digital tools with tangible impact

 We want to show how to build trustworthy digital tools that really make a difference to future research into youth anxiety and depression.